Raquel-samayoa

 4BarsRest.com

-An advocate for diversity in the arts, Dr. Samayoa is a sought-after clinician, giving masterclasses, recitals, and presentations at leading universities and professional conferences.
-Her recent engagements include the College Music Society Southern Conference, the Midwest Clinic, the Historic Brass Society Symposium, the International Women’s Brass Conference (IWBC), and the International Trumpet Guild (ITG) Conference.
-She has also been a guest artist at the Prairie Music Residency (Canada), the Oklahoma Summer Arts Institute at Quartz Mountain, the Interlochen Trumpet Intensive, and events at the Melbourne Conservatorium of Music (Australia) and Moscow Conservatory (Russia).
-Dr. Samayoa serves on the ITG Board of Directors and co-hosted the IWBC in 2014 and 2022.
+A sought-after clinician and educator, Dr. Samayoa regularly presents masterclasses, recitals, and lectures at major universities and professional conferences.
+Her recent appearances include the College Music Society Southern Conference, Texas Music Educators Association (TMEA), Midwest Clinic, Historic Brass Society Symposium, International Trumpet Guild (ITG) Conference, and the International Women’s Brass Conference.
+She has served as a guest artist and teacher at prestigious programs such as Domaine Forget (Canada), Interlochen Arts Camp (Michigan), and the Oklahoma Summer Arts Institute at Quartz Mountain, and has performed in esteemed venues across the globe, including the Melbourne Conservatorium of Music (Australia), Moscow Conservatory (Russia), and in China, England, Finland, Mexico, South Korea, Peru, and Spain.

 Online Review with Seraph Brass: